samchan2022/mongo-cluster/readme.md

 Introduction
 ---------------------------------------------------
-The goal of the project is to provide a simple download and run mongo cluster in single host for rapid mongo cluster testing.
+The goal of the project is to provide a simple download and run mongo cluster in single host for rapid mongo cluster with authentication for testing.

 Pre-requisites
 ---------------------------------------------------